TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 What's new
 ^^^^^^^^^^

-This version of the manual was updated for TYPO3 4.7.
-The changes include updating an outdated statement about conditions.
-Additionally the deprecated content object "HTML" in some examples was replaced by the content object "TEXT".
+This version of the manual was updated for TYPO3 CMS 6.0.
+The changes include updating the information on the "Resource" field of TypoScript templates (which has been removed).
+Also information on old file names and classes were refreshed and some deprecated PHP functions were replaced by their recommended replacements.

-In the version for TYPO3 4.5 all screenshots in this manual were updated.
+The screenshots were updated.

 .. _credits: